-We start rafting May long weekend and run trips every day until mid-September.
-This is provided we have met minimum numbers for the trip to safely go ahead, and that the water level of the river is sufficient for rafting.
+We only raft on weekends in May and then start running everyday June 1st, provided we have met minimum numbers for the trip to safely go ahead, and that the water level of the river is safe for rafting.

 Weekends are the busiest time and tend to book up quickly.
 If you are planning to book a trip on the weekend, or have a large group, we recommend booking as soon as you have your plans confirmed.

 If you don't see what you're looking for here, we do have more answers on the FAQ page on our website.
-Click HERE to read more FAQs and answers.

 Cheers from all of us here at Glacier